 Abnormal posturing refers to rigid body movements and chronic abnormal positions of the body.
 This symptom is not the same as showing poor posture or slumping over.
-Rather, it is often the result of a serious spinal cord or brain injury.
+Rather, it’s a tendency to hold a particular body position or to move one or more parts of the body in an abnormal way.
+Many abnormal posturing behaviors are the result of a serious spinal cord or brain injury.

-There are three main types of postures shown among individuals with abnormal posturing.
+There are three main types of postures that may be seen among individuals with abnormal posturing:

-Decorticate posture is characterized by a stiff body, straight legs, bent arms held toward the chest, and clenched fists.
+- Decorticate posture is characterized by a stiff body, straight legs, and clenched fists.

-Decerebrate posture is characterized by stiff, straight limbs, pointed toes, and a backward tilt to the head and neck.
+- Decerebrate posture is characterized by rigid limbs, pointed toes, and a backward tilt to the head and neck.

-Depending on the cause, you may change postures with stimulation or over the course of the condition.
+Depending on the cause of abnormal posturing, people may alternate between different postures with stimulation or over the course of the condition.

-If you notice abnormal posturing, seek medical assistance right away.
-This symptom is often a sign of a very serious medical condition.
-Individuals with this symptom may be unconscious, so others need to seek help on their behalf.
+Call 911 or go to the nearest emergency room if you notice abnormal posturing.
+This symptom often indicates a very serious medical condition that needs immediate treatment.
+Some people with this symptom may be unconscious, and you should seek help on their behalf.

 Abnormal posturing most often results from damage to the brain or spinal cord.
-The area of the brain or spinal cord affected will dictate the type of posturing you experience.
+The type of posturing you experience will depend on the specific area of the brain or spinal cord that was affected.

 - a direct blow to the head